THE BACKGROUND IS A BLUR ABOUT THE HORIZON

 from then to there. from being to ire. as we try to describe our day. each point taken to heart. try not to move; it deepens the cut along its axis. internalized, my eyes, fixed points, reach toward some point past. all points mime ours eventually. touch as conjugated ends touch. being bearing diadems. converted to look natural. in this way you try to describe everything that loves.

 Christine Scanlon is a Brooklyn-based poet and the author of A Hat on the Bed (Barrow Street Press, 2005).
-Her work has been published or is forthcoming in Dream Pop Press, littletell, adjacent pineapple, Flag + Void, and La Vague, among other journals.
+Her work has been published or is forthcoming in Dream Pop Journal, littletell, adjacent pineapple, Flag + Void, and La Vague, among other journals.